tcotav/chefdk_getting_started/README.md

   <img src='images/chefdk-knife.png' alt="Knife!!!!" />
 </p>

 If we run our kitchen job again, it will run the chef client on our virtual node.
 It will use the runlist we specified in the `.kitchen.yml` but it still won't do anything.
 Why's that?
-Because we haven't done anything with the default recipe in jdemo.
+Because we haven't done anything with the default recipe in chefdk_getting_started.
 Let's crack that file at:

-`cookbooks/jdemo/recipes/default.rb`
+`cookbooks/chefdk_getting_started/recipes/default.rb`

 The file currently only has comments (the hash (#) denotes a comment line in these files).
 So at the end of the file add this line: